Yoni Wolf: Collaborations

 Wolf has produced tracks for other MCs.
 He produced several tracks for fellow Anticon co-founder Pedestrian's album Volume One: UnIndian Songs in 2005.
 He also produced several tracks for Serengeti's album Family and Friends, as well as providing backup vocals, in 2011.
 Wolf's collaboration with Serengeti continued through 2016 with the release of their joint-album Testarossa.
 Wolf produced LaLa LaLa's 2021 album I Want The Door To Open.
 He has released singles with LaLa LaLa, Foxing, and several other bands.

 Wolf has released many albums as a member of groups including Reaching Quiet, Hymie's Basement, Miss Ohio's Nameless and Object Beings.
 He has collaborated with Doseone, Odd Nosdam, Fog among others.
 In 2017, he convinced his label to put out The Ophelias' debut LP, and he produced their sophomore LP, Almost, the following year which was also released on Joyful Noise.

 Personal life

-Wolf suffers from Crohn's disease and many of his lyrics describe his efforts to cope with the illness.
+Wolf has Crohn's disease and many of his lyrics describe his efforts to cope with the illness.